 The Shrink and the Sage (2012), co-authored with Julian Baggini and inspired by the column of the same name that we wrote for the FT magazine, is published by Icon.

-My forthcoming book, More Than Happiness: Buddhist and Stoic Wisdom for a Sceptical Age, will be published by Icon in January 2018.
+My most recent book More Than Happiness: Buddhist and Stoic Wisdom for a Sceptical Age is published by Icon.